dlt-hub/dlt/docs/website/docs/reference/frequently-asked-questions.md

 ## If you don't have the source required listed in verified sources?

-In case you don't have the source required listed in the [verified sources](../../docs/dlt-ecosystem/verified-sources/), you could create your own pipeline by refering to the [following docs](../../docs/walkthroughs/create-a-pipeline).
+In case you don't have the source required listed in the [verified sources](../../docs/dlt-ecosystem/verified-sources/), you could create your own pipeline by referring to the [following docs](../../docs/walkthroughs/create-a-pipeline).

 ## How can I retrieve the complete schema of a `dlt` source?